Banging Toolbox

 Such is evident in their stands as the design is optimized for home installation and use.
 Another noteworthy maker of floor-mount stands is Bikehand.
 Though more geared towards creating cycling-specific tools, their stands are versatile and intricate.

-Choosing the top bike floor stand
+Choosing the top floor bike stand

 #1 Top bike stand for multiple bikes and helmets